AlSch092/EasyHandles/README.md

 ## How does it work?

-We use the `ObOpenPointerToObject` function in kernelmode to create a handle to a target process; we do this while attaching the kernel driver to the stack of our DLL-injectes process, which bypasses any kernelmode callbacks related to handle opening.
+We use the `ObOpenPointerToObject` function in kernelmode to create a handle to a target process; we do this while attaching the kernel driver to the stack of our DLL-injected process, which bypasses any kernelmode callbacks related to handle opening.

 ** Note that processes protected by Process Protection Light (PPL) will still likely fail - other tricks are needed to get past this **